statgen/locuszoom/README.md

 #### Predefining State by Building a State Object

-**State** is a serializable JSON object that describes orientation to specific data from data sources, and specific interactions with the layout.
-This can include a specific query against various data sources or pre-selecting specific elements.
-Essentially, the state object is what tracks these types of user input under the hood in LocusZoom, and it can be predefined at initialization as a top-level parameter in the layout.
-For example:
+**State** is JSON-serializable object containing information that can affect the entire plot (including all data retrieval requests).
+State can be set before or after the plot is initialized.
+For example, the following special-named fields will cause the plot to be loaded to a specific region of interest on first render:

 ```javascript
 const layout = LocusZoom.Layouts.get('plot', 'standard_association', { state: { chr: 6, start: 20379709, end: 20979709 } })
 ```

-#### Predefining State With `data-region`
+#### Alternate: setting the initial view via `data-region`

-You can also describe the locus query aspect of the State (chromosome, start, and end position) using a `data-region` attribute of the containing element before populating it, like so:
+You can also describe the locususing a `data-region` attribute of the containing element before populating it, like so:

 ```html
 <div id="lz-plot" data-region="10:114550452-115067678"></div>